 Currently, this rite begins with lighting a fire, a staging of the battle of the Vistula tribe against the invaders.
 Finally, a staging of a medieval burial.
 Its a show related to medieval, and medieval professions and culture.

 Wreaths – Wianki

-They are associated with the summer solstice.
+Wianki are associated with the summer solstice.
 Each year they are organized on the Vistula Boulevards under the Wawel Hill.
 The pagan custom has not been lost since the Christianization of Poland.
 When the great bonfires were burned, wreaths were put on water and fortune-telling happen.
 The custom of releasing wreaths is associated with the search for a life partner.
 Unmarried women plaited wreaths, and by the river while burning bonfires, they let their wreaths on the water.
 The unmarried men below tried to catch wreaths in order to identify the owner.
 So young people they formed couples.
-Currently, Wianki is a festival during which women release wreaths on the Vistula River, and music concerts take place simultaneously on the stage.
+Nowadays Wianki is a festival, during which women release wreaths on the Vistula River.
+Same time music concerts take place simultaneously on the stage.

 Krakow’s traditions and customs are still important for the residents.
 That is why Emmaus is still taking place on Easter Monday.
 It is a religious custom which has its roots in the biblical village of Emmaus.
 Where Jesus appeared after his resurrection.
 In the past, the Krakow Emmaus was an indulgence for the townspeople as a walk and fun between the stalls.
 At present, the indulgence is accompanied by a fair with stalls, shooting ranges, carousels for young people.
 Wooden figurines of musicians and pretzels threaded to form a wreath are often sold.